-- 1. When both of the salvaged plants become established.
-This is achieved when three clones from that plant have survived after planting out for a period of five years; - 2.
-Weed cover within five metres of each clone within the receptor site is maintained at an acceptable level, such that competition from weeds does not reduce the potential expansion of each transplanted flax-lily and other native ground flora increase in cover; - 3.
-The receptor sites have been revegetated to the extent where the cover of indigenous species is greater than 25% of the vegetation cover present within five metres of each planted clone; and - 4.
-The success of the translocation project has been regularly reviewed and management adjusted as required to maintain the health of plants.
+- When 16 of the salvaged plants become established (88% of the 18 individuals salvaged).
+This is achieved when three clones from that plant have survived for a period of five years after planting (at least 48 plants); - 2.
+Weed levels within five metres of planted material will be maintained at less than 5% total cover of perennial weeds and less than 10% total cover of annual weeds.
+Maintaining this minimum standard is considered an acceptable level of weediness, such that competition from weeds does not reduce the potential expansion of each transplanted flax-lily and will allow other native ground flora increase in cover; - 3.
+The receptor sites have been revegetated to the extent where the cover of indigenous species is greater than 25% of the vegetation cover present within five metres of each planted clone; and

+4. The success of the translocation project has been regularly reviewed and management adjusted as required to maintain the health of plants.

-In the unlikely event the criteria for success have not been met within 10 years from the date of approval of this plan then MAB will provide the DEPI with an assessment of the translocation program that examines the reasons why the program was unable to meet its performance targets.
+In the unlikely event the criteria for success have not been met within 10 years from the date of approval of this plan then Alliance Business Park will provide the DELWP with an assessment of the translocation program that examines the reasons why the program was unable to meet its performance targets.
 This assessment will be provided within 10 years and 6 months from the date of approval of this plan.